lemonzi/MUMT618/index.md

 instruments respond to slightly different inputs, which is what playability is about.
-This project is a take at better understanding this concept in the particular case of analyzing what happens then the driving-point admittance, one of the most instrinsic characteristics of bowed string instruments, changes.
+This project is a take at better understanding this concept in the particular case of analyzing what happens then the driving-point admittance, one of the most intrinsic characteristics of bowed string instruments, changes.

 The different sections are broken down into pages.
 Please use the left menu for navigating, or start [here](intro).

+You can also find the slides from the presentation [here](pdf/slides.pdf).